Wedding Questions & Answers

 Q. How many bedrooms are in the hotel?

 We have 71 bedrooms.
 There are 3 grades of room available to guests - Standard rooms, Superior Rooms, and Deluxe Rooms.
 Rates vary between grades.
 There are also a number of guesthouses, B&Bs and hotels nearby.
+Guests must book direct by phone to avail of wedding rates (not offered online).

 Q. How many bedrooms come with the package?
 Is there a minimum requirement?

 There is no minimum requirement but 33 rooms will be held as part of your package in your name.
 Individual guests can then book a room at a reduced “wedding rate”.
 If there are rooms remaining, then they will be released for resale to the public 4 weeks before the wedding.
 If there is availability beyond the 33 package rooms then they may be booked by our guests at the wedding rate also, however extra rooms are not part of the package and we cannot guarantee any rooms beyond the 33 package rooms.
 Any such rooms are sold on a "first come, first served" basis.
-Guests of weddings must book direct by phone to avail of the wedding rate.
+Guests of weddings must book direct by phone to avail of the wedding rate (not offered online).

 Q. Do you host civil ceremonies?
 We would love to be outside in the gardens.